Location: Atapuerca (Burgos, Spain)

 General view of Sima del Elefante site, lower levels (Photo: X.P.
 Rodríguez)

 Some of the faunal remains from the lower units (TE7-TE14) bear signs of anthropogenic modifications (cut marks and breakage).
 The faunal remains thus suggest that most of the anatomical assemblage is the result of low intensity occupations, possibly located near the cave entrance.
 Special mention must be made of level TE9c (1.22 ± 0.16 Ma).
-At this level, in addition to indirect evidence of human presence, three hominin fossils were found: a mandible, a phalanx and a humerus fragment.
-These remains were provisionally attributed to H. antecessor, however after a comparative morphological analysis of the mandible, Bermúdez de Castro and colleagues concluded that its attribution to any known taxon is unclear, and thus suggested that it should be referred to as Homo sp.
+In this level, in addition to indirect evidence of human presence, three hominin fossils were found: a mandible, a phalanx and a humerus fragment.
+These remains were provisionally attributed to H. antecessor; however, after a comparative morphological analysis of the mandible, Bermúdez de Castro and colleagues concluded that its attribution to any known taxon is unclear, and thus suggested that it should be referred to as Homo sp.
 Along with these human remains, faunal remains with signs of anthropic intervention and 33 stone objects were found.

 Mandible of Homo sp. found at level TE9 of Sima del Elefante (Photo: J. Mestre)